What Is Sexual Assault?

-According to the US Department of Justice, Sexual assault is any type of sexual contact or behavior that occurs without the explicit consent of the recipient.
-Falling under the definition of sexual assault are sexual activities as forced sexual intercourse, forcible sodomy, child molestation, incest, fondling, and attempted rape.
+According to the U.S. Department of Justice, sexual assault is any type of sexual contact or behavior that occurs without the explicit consent of the recipient.
+Falling under the definition of sexual assault are sexual activities including forced sexual intercourse, forcible sodomy, child molestation, incest, fondling, and attempted rape.

 It is estimated that, worldwide, one in five women will become a victim of rape or attempted rape in her lifetime.
 (United Nations) Women aged 15-44 are more at risk from rape and domestic violence than from cancer, car accidents, war, and malaria.
 (World Bank) Violence against women and girls is not confined to any particular political or economic system, but it is prevalent in every society in the world.
 It cuts across boundaries of wealth, race, and culture.
 (UN Secretary General’s Campaign to End Violence Against Women)

 - Talk to your friends honestly and openly about sexual assault.